--- If the Rapture was the hope of only the "joint Body," as the Acts 28 group teach, it should have taken place before Acts 28 -- as the promised conclusion of this "pre-Acts 28 Body" period.
-It did not happen -- for those believers continued to live out their lives until they died.

--- If the Rapture is still future, and the post-Acts 28 believers do not have any part in it, then they must either all die off, or have their own separate "rapture," to get them out of the way before the Rapture of 1 Thess.
-4:13 - 18 occurs.
+- If the Rapture was only the hope of the "body," not the hope of the "joint Body," as the Acts 28 group teach, it should have taken place before Acts 28 -- as the promised conclusion of this "pre-Acts 28 Body" period.
+It did not happen -- for those believers continued to live out their lives until they died. - If the Rapture is still future, and the post-Acts 28 believers do not have any part in it, then they must either all die off, or have their own separate "rapture," to get them out of the way before the Rapture of 1 Thess.
+4:13 18 takes place.
 If the conclusion of the supposed age of the "joint Body" is the death of the last member, then how do we know it has not already been terminated?

 They teach that there are two Bodies -- the one of First Corinthians and Romans, and a different one set forth in the prison epistles.
 Paul taught that there is ONE Body (Eph.
+4:4).

-4:4). -- If the Body in the prison epistles is a new and separate Body -- what happened to the other one?
-Did it die? or cease to exist? or does Christ have two Bodies, but only dealing with the second one after Acts 28?
+If the Body in the prison epistles is a new and separate Body -- what happened to the other one?
+Did it die?
+Or did it cease to exist?
+Or does Christ have two Bodies today, with no revealed way of determining which one we are in?